 What makes bamboo so loathsome?
 Every so often we hear from a customer or read a comment on one of our blogs passionately warning readers never to plant bamboo under any circumstances.
 Yes, some people feel pretty strongly about it.
 So what are the disadvantages of planting bamboo?

-• Invasive grass.
+- Invasive grass.
 Just as the first item on the list of pros was that bamboo is fast growing, it’s also the first and only item on the list of cons.
 Indeed, certain bamboos are downright invasive.
 Often someone will plant an aggressive species like Bissetii or Golden bamboo hoping for a privacy screen that fills in quickly.
 But well after the privacy hedge is full, the plant continues on a rampage through the garden, across the property, and all of the neighbors’ backyards.
-Removing a well established bamboo can be difficult and expensive.
+Removing a well-established bamboo can be difficult and expensive.

 This is really the single most important disadvantage to growing bamboo.
 The roots of those running bamboo varieties have a way of getting everywhere.
 They have no respect for property lines, and can wreak havoc on the neighborhood.
 They can also do considerable damage to the utility lines if you’re not careful.

 The operative phrase here is “not careful.”
-Although many species of bamboo are very aggressive and potentially invasive, there are dozens, if not hundreds, of other species which fall into the category of clumping bamboo.
+Although many species of bamboo are very aggressive and potentially invasive, there are dozens, if not hundreds, of other species that fall into the category of clumping bamboo.
 The clumping bamboos generally don’t do as well in climates with severe winters, but there are a handful of cold hardy clumpers, namely in the genus Fargesia.
-And clumpers don’t tend to work as well as privacy hedges, but otherwise you can find a great variety of beautiful bamboos with a slower, clumping growth habit.
+And clumpers don’t tend to work as well as privacy hedges, but otherwise you can find a great variety of beautiful bamboo with a slower, clumping growth habit.
 Consider Buddha Belly bamboo, for example.

 Another problem is that most varieties of bamboo look pretty similar, especially when they are still in pots.
 So when you go to the nursery, especially if it’s not a nursery that specializes in bamboo, you run the risk of buying a bamboo that’s mislabeled.
 You might think you’re buying Golden bamboo (Bambusa vulgaris) which is an open clumper, but you end up with the other Golden bamboo (Phyllostachys aurea) which is one of the most aggressive and troublesome runners.